It is a neurotransmitter and a hormone that is produced in the hypothalamus.

 The two main actions of oxytocin in the body are the contraction of the uterus during labor and breastfeeding.

-Oxytocin stimulates uterine muscle contraction and also increases prostaglandin production, further increasing contractions.
+Oxytocin stimulates uterine muscle contraction and increases prostaglandin production, further increasing contractions.

-Oxytocin is sometimes given to induce labor if it has not started naturally or if it can be used to strengthen contractions to aid labor.
+Oxytocin is sometimes given to induce labor if it has not started naturally or if it can be used to strengthen contractions to aid delivery.

 Additionally, oxytocin is often given to speed up delivery of the placenta and reduce the risk of heavy bleeding when contracting the uterus.